 Two options to hike Mt Fansipan: Book a tour or DIY it (which is only advisable for the super adventurous!)
 Read on below for the walkthrough when booking a tour, or visit this blog post for tips on hiking Mt.
 Fansipan without a guide.

 I’m not a big fan of arranged tours.
 As much as possible I DIY my hikes.
 However, I couldn’t do it my way for this mountain.
 Probably the only peak in Vietnam where you would pay a price, Mt Fansipan could only be climbed if you have permits and a local guide, arranged by an agency.

 By Dec 2016, the cheapest tour I could find was provided by Joey of The Terrible Tour Guide at $120 per person for a 2D-1N private tour for at least 2 pax.
-If you want a cheap Fansipan package, I can share his personal contact if you request by sending a message to my FB page .
+If you want a cheap Fansipan package, I can share his personal contact; just request for it by sending a message to my FB page .
 The Terrible Tourguide, contrary to his name, provides best-value and tailor-made trips to the breathtaking places in Vietnam you should not miss such as Ba Be Lake, Ha Long Bay, Ninh Binh, Ha Giang, and Ban Gioc Waterfalls among others.
 I’ve visited these places after my Fansipan Hike and I must say that you SHOULD make time for them, too!